-Effective in fiscal 2007, independent members of our board of directors are paid \$50,000 per year, payable quarterly, and are entitled to annual stock option grants at the discretion of the compensation committee of the board of directors for their services.
-In addition, our compensation policy provides for reimbursement for reasonable out-of-pocket expenses incurred in connection with attendance at board meetings or of any committee thereof.
+Independent members of our board of directors are paid \$20,000 per year, payable quarterly, and are entitled to annual stock option grants at the discretion of the compensation committee of the board of directors for their services.
+In addition, we expect to revise our compensation policy to provide for payments for service on any board committee and reimbursements for reasonable out-of-pocket expenses incurred in connection with attendance at board meetings or of any committee thereof.